AJBBB/vB-mTurk-Scraper/README.md

 This has only been tested on Mturkforum.com and Turkernation.com - Any vBulletin forum that allows you to read posts without being logged in should work.

-NOTE: When setting the number of pages to use, please make sure you are displaying 40 posts per page when checking the site.
+<b>NOTE:</b> When setting the number of pages to use, please make sure you are displaying 40 posts per page when checking the site.

 Note To Windows Users: Click "Download ZIP" on the right side of the page.
 Windows versions will be updated less frequently than the vB-mTurk-Scraper.py file.